 - Diagnosis or treatment of strictures or tumors of the ureter or renal pelvis

-Endoscopic Instruments for Ureteroscopy
+Equipment for Ureteroscopy

-Rigid ureteroscopes look like a long thin cystoscope, they have usually non-interchangeable lenses with 0–10 degrees angle of view.
+Semirigid ureteroscopes look like a long thin cystoscope, they have usually non-interchangeable lenses with 0–10 degrees angle of view.
 The working channel is 5 CH wide, there is a connection for inflow and outflow of irrigation.
 The thickness of a rigid ureteroscope is between 6–9 CH, thin at the tip with a gradual increase in diameter.
 Technical refinements have enabled semiregide ureteroscopes with 5–7 CH in diameter.

 Flexible ureteroscopes are 8–10 CH in diameter, the working channel is thinner (CH 3) than in rigid ureteroscopes.
-Modern flexible ureteroscopes have a additional channel for irrigation.
+Modern flexible ureteroscopes have an additional channel for irrigation.
 The tip of the flexible ureteroscope can be actively controlled with deflection up to 270 degrees [fig flexible ureteroscopy].

 Technique of Ureteroscopy

-Patient Preparation before Ureteroscopy
+Preoperative Patient Preparation